Frequently asked questions about hernias – understandable answers from the VenaZiel Hernia Center Berlin

 In most cases, the operation is minimally invasive (laparoscopic) carried out.
 The patient is given general anesthesia.
 The surgeon inserts a camera and fine instruments through small incisions.
 First, the displaced part of the stomach is retracted into the abdominal cavity.
 The diaphragmatic gap is then reduced, usually by a few sutures in the area of the hiatus (this is known as hiatoplasty).

 If necessary, a small mesh is attached for reinforcement.
-The surgeon then often performs a fundoplication – i.e., a gastric wrap around the esophagus to improve the closing mechanism.
-Once everything is in place, the instruments are removed and the small incisions are closed.
-The operation usually takes 1–2 hours.
+Subsequently, the surgeon often performs a fundoplication – a gastric cuff around the esophagus to improve the closing mechanism.
+Once everything is in place, the instruments are removed, and the small incisions are closed.
+The surgery usually lasts 1–2 hours.

-In difficult cases or emergencies, open surgery may be performed (longer abdominal incision), but this is rare.
-After the operation, the patient wakes up from the anesthetic and remains under observation.
+In difficult or emergency cases, open surgery (a longer abdominal incision) may be performed, but this is rare.
+After the surgery, you wake up from anesthesia and remain under observation.
 Overall, the procedures very safely and routinely in specialized centers.

 5 What are the risks of hiatal hernia surgery?

 As with any surgery, there are certain risks.
-These include: Injury to neighboring organs (esophagus, stomach, rarely spleen) – but very unlikely with experienced surgeons.
-Bleeding or secondary bleeding can occur, but can usually be controlled.
+These include: injury to adjacent organs (esophagus, stomach, rarely spleen) – however, this is very unlikely with experienced surgeons.
+Bleeding or secondary bleeding can occur, but is usually controllable.

-Infections in the wound area or in the abdominal cavity (peritonitis) are rare, as minimally invasive techniques are used and the gastrointestinal tract is not opened.
-Specifically, swallowing difficulties may occur after fundoplication if the wrap is too tight – this can be corrected by endoscopic dilation or, in rare cases, re-operation.
-Very rarely, the wrap slips down again prematurely or a Recovering hernia elsewhere.
+Infections in the wound area or abdominal cavity (peritonitis) are rare, as minimally invasive techniques are used and the gastrointestinal tract is not opened.
+Specifically, after fundoplication, swallowing difficulties may occur if the cuff is too tight – this can be remedied by endoscopic dilation or, in rare cases, re-operation.
+Very rarely, the cuff slips down prematurely or a Recovering hernia elsewhere.

 6 How long does it take to heal after a hiatal hernia operation?

 The initial healing of the internal sutures on the diaphragm takes about 6 weeks.
-During this time you should take it easy (no heavy loads, as described above).
-Superficially, the small incisions will heal within ~2 weeks.
+During this time, you should rest (no heavy lifting, as described above).
+Superficially, the small skin incisions heal within approximately 2 weeks.

 Many patients already feel quite fit after 1-2 weeks, especially with laparoscopic surgery, and can resume lighter activities.
 Full load-bearing capacity (sports, lifting) is usually possible after 8-12 weeks when the scars are stable under load.

 It is important to build up the diet slowly – after approx. 4 weeks you can eat normally again once everything has healed well.
-A certain amount of caution when swallowing (chewing well, small bites) is advisable for about 2–3 months, until everything has healed softly and with scar tissue internally.
+Some caution with swallowing (chew well, small bites) is advisable for about 2–3 months until everything internally has healed softly and scarred.

 Your doctor will usually schedule a follow-up appointment ~6 weeks post-op to check the healing process.
 Many report that they almost forget they had surgery from then on – except that the heartburn is gone.